-To comply with the State of Washington RCW 70.95 (Solid Waste Management - Reduction and Recycling) and the King County Comprehensive Solid Waste Management Plan, the City of North Bend has a contract with Republic Services Recology as the service provider for the collection of curbside recyclables, compost, and garbage (mixed municipal solid waste).
-The City allows Republic Services Recology to bill the customers directly for the contracted waste collection service.
+To comply with the State of Washington RCW 70.95 (Solid Waste Management - Reduction and Recycling) and the King County Comprehensive Solid Waste Management Plan, the City of North Bend has a contract with ~~Republic Services~~Recology as the service provider for the collection of curbside recyclables, compost, and garbage (mixed municipal solid waste).
+The City allows ~~Republic Services~~Recology to bill the customers directly for the contracted waste collection service.
 North Bend also has a signed agreement with King County for the dumping of the solid waste.
-Further information on solid waste management and the City's contract with Republic Services Recology can be found in the Utilities Element.
+Further information on solid waste management and the City's contract with Republic Services can be found in the Utilities Element.
+Contracts with solid waste providers shall consider management of wildlife and residents and how they can be buffered from conflicts.